ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/input.rst

 superglobals themselves.
 However, the input class does offer some benefits.

-Since the ExpressionEngine method for creating cookies--- :meth:`Functions::set_cookie`---adds a prefix automatically to enable compatibility with other programs, it is recommended that you use the Input Class, since it automatically strips out that prefix.

 The superglobal methods all allow the specification of an optional second parameter that lets you run the data through the :doc:`XSS filter
 </development/usage/security>`.
 It's enabled by setting the second